Toonagugaga/Medical-id-and-emergency/README.md

 ---

+## 🔒 Security & Privacy Note

+To ensure data privacy and prevent the leakage of sensitive information (Data Leakage Prevention), the following directories have been **excluded** from this public repository:

+- `lib/database/` (SQLite Database Management)
+- `lib/models/` (User Data Models)
+- `lib/services/` (Backend Logic & SMTP API Keys)

+> **Note:** These directories contain **Private App Passwords**, **API Keys**, and **Critical Logic** for the emergency response system.
+If you wish to test this project, please contact the developer for configuration guidelines or recreate the files based on the project architecture.

 ⚠️ Important Note

 This application relies on Background Execution.
 On Android 12+ and specific manufacturers (Vivo, Xiaomi), you may need to manually enable: